yuki04160/Predicting-Customer-Churn-in-Telecom/README.md

 **Logit Model 2**|0.8387|0.53|0.90|0.80|0.66|0.53|0.59
 **Decision Tree**|0.6474|0.38|0.93|0.78|0.68|0.38|0.49

-1. Since the company would like to know which customers are highly likely to leave in the future, Logit model 2 performed better since it has a higher AUROC, Sensitivity, Recall, and F1-Score.
+1. Since the company would like to know which customers are highly likely to leave in the future, Logit model 2 performed better since it has a higher AUROC, Sensitivity (Recall), and F1-Score.
 2. In terms of significant predictors, overall, “Contract” and “tenure” have the most significant influence on predicting customer churn.
 Thus, to keep customers, I will suggest the company establish a long-term stable relationship with customers.
 For example, the company can encourage customers to sign a long-term contract when starting.
 3. In the future, since the True Positive Rate of two models are not high enough (0.53 and 0.38), I can keep optimizing models by balancing training dataset, performing regularization regression, tuning decision tree, or using ensemble learning methods.